morgangiraud/ecvd-php/finaltest/finaltest.md

 - Use the template `chat.php` to implement a chat form
 - In `functions.php`, under the namespace `ECVChat\DB`
   - Write a `addMessage` function which takes as arguments (message) and throw an exception if an error happened, returns `null` otherwise
-  - Write a `getLastMessage` function which takes no arguments and retunrs the last 10 messages of the chat room
+  - Write a `getLastMessages` function which takes no arguments and returns the last 10 messages of the chat room
     - display the messages using the template `message.php`

 # Conclusion (Mandatory)